BVG85/Project-5-Vehicle-Detection-Tracking/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-The `find_cars` function was used, with a HSV color space, utilizing all the channels of HOG features, as well as spatially binned color and histogtams of color.
+The `find_cars` function was used, with a YCrCb color space, utilizing all the channels of HOG features, as well as spatially binned color and histogtams of color.
+The cells_per_step were reduced to increase the overlap.
 Here are some example images:

 ![alt text][image5]
 ---